Ekkehard-Schulze/precision-temperature-logger/README.md

 Features
 --------
-- Runs for month from a single 18650 LiIon cell without re-charging.
+- Runs for months on a single 18650 Li-ion cell without recharging

 - Up to four TMP117A sensors provide NIST-traceable accuracy not worse than ±0.1&nbsp;°C from –20&nbsp;°C to +50&nbsp;°C.